depozzyx/citizen-autocomplete/readme.md

 ## How to use

-The file you want in `natives.lua`.
-Basically you need to store it somewhere in you project, that way your code editor can analyse function defenitions.
+The file you want in [`natives.lua`](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/depozzyx/citizen-autocomplete/blob/main/natives.lua).
+Basically you need to [download](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/depozzyx/citizen-autocomplete/blob/main/natives.lua) and store it somewhere in you project, that way your code editor can analyse function defenitions.

 More detailed explanations available for: